-1.2 Signatures from non-commutative cryptosystems
+1.2.2 Signatures from non-commutative cryptosystems

 We digress slightly and ask what we could do in case E_e and D_d did not commute.
 One possibility would be to define $S_e(m) = E_e(m)$ and $V_e(m,s)$ to hold iff $m = D_d(s)$.
 Now indeed every validly-signed message $(m, S_e(m))$ would verify since $E_e(D_d(m)) = m$ is the basic property of a cryptosystem.
 To make use of this scheme, Alice would have to keep e private and make d public.
 Assuming Alice generated the key pair in the first place, there is nothing preventing her from doing this.
 However, the resulting system might not be secure, for even if it is hard for Eve to find d from e, it might not be hard to find e from d.

-For RSA, it is just as hard, but that's because RSA is completely symmetric in e and d.
-Other cryptosystems do not necessarily enjoy this symmetry property.
-For example, in the ElGamal scheme (discussed in lecture notes 12, section 5), we have the equation $b = g^y \pmod{p}$.
-Finding y from b is the discrete log problem and is believed to be hard.
-But going the other way, finding b from y, is straightforward, so the roles of public and private key cannot be interchanged while preserving security.
+For RSA, it is just as hard, but then that's because RSA is completely symmetric in e and d.
+Other cryptosystems do not necessarily enjoy this symmetry property, e.g., ElGamal (discussed in lecture notes week 6).
+In that scheme, we have the equation $b = g^y \pmod{p}$.
+Finding e from e0 is the discrete log problem and is believed to be hard.
+But going the other way, finding e1 from e2, is straightforward, so the roles of public and private key cannot be interchanged while preserving security.